 NOTE: The symlink directory for Linux is mentioned below as it is the consistent folder location on the officially supported distros.
-It is the same whether you install the controller on your own installation of Debian or Ubuntu, or if it's on the UniFi Video NVR appliance or UniFi Cloud Key.
+It is the same whether you install the UniFi Network Controller on your own installation of Debian or Ubuntu, or a UniFi Cloud Key.
 Depending on the platform being used, and how it is configured, there will be other locations, but no matter what, on the supported distros, /usr/lib/unifi/logs will always contain the files.

 There are three locations where you can view log files related to UniFi devices and the Controller: /var/log/messages, server.log, and mongod.log.
 See below what you will find in each.

 1. UniFi AP: contains info local to UniFi Access Points, like 802.11 info